 - In terms of connectivity, though there's no 3G connection, the Hudl does have Bluetooth, and a micro-HDMI output for hooking the tablet up to an HDTV.
 There's also a micro-USB port as well as the memory card slot.

-At £79 online from Blackwell's*, the 7in Nook HD (manufactured by Barnes & Noble) is one of the cheapest tablets on the market and, while the features are basic, it often comes out favourably in reviews.
+At £99 online from Blackwell's*, the 7in Nook HD (manufactured by Barnes & Noble) is among the cheaper tablets on the market and, while the features are basic, it often comes out favourably in reviews.

 - Considering this is the cheapest tablet in our guide by some distance, the screen quality is surprisingly good, with a resolution of 1440x900 pixels.
 TechRadar describes it as "an excellent screen, which makes watching movies and consuming web pages an enjoyable experience."